 Some Account Activity Required

 The rest of the programs will allow you to keep your points, as long as you have some kind of “qualifying activity” within a defined period.
 That means once you earn miles from taking a flight, you’ll need to continue using your account or those miles or will go inactive and you’ll forfeit your points.
 Whichever term you use, it means you’re account balance will end up looking like this.

 How often you need to have qualifying activity depends on the airline.
 Here are the current rules for U.S. airline programs:

 If you thought things were confusing before, here’s where it really gets complicated.

-Every airline has their own rules for what constitutes “qualifying activity.”
-Some will count earning or redeeming miles while others will only count when you add more points to your account.
+Every airline has its own rules for what constitutes “qualifying activity.”
+Some will count earning or redeeming miles, while others will only count when you add more points to your account.
 Having a co-brand credit card from the airline may help you keep your points active but you might need to spend money on the card every month, like with Spirit and Frontier.

 The best advice I can give is to check the rules of the airline’s program on their website.

 Some points do expire.